American Soldier's Watches During Vietnam & The Olongapo Bracelets

 Depending on what part of Vietnam you were heading to, many soldiers passed through Okinawa, Japan on their way to Vietnam.

-Many soldiers were not issued a field watch as part of their standard issues.
+Many soldiers were not issued a field watch as part of their standard issue.
 Those that were issued one often still purchased a watch at the PX to upgrade.

 It's at the military PX in Okinawa that our Marine purchased this black dial Seiko.
 The "PX" is short for "Post Exchange".
-A PX is like a giant store that soldiers can buy anything, goods of all types from socks to luxury watches and everything in between.
-Like an Amazon, but 4 decades prior and you had to put your life on the line to be allowed in.
+A PX is like a giant store where soldiers can buy anything, goods of all types, from socks to luxury watches, and everything in between.
+Like an Amazon, but 4 decades prior, and you had to put your life on the line to be allowed in.

-The PX would have carried anything a soldier could need or want, including watches.
+The PX would have carried anything a soldier needed or wanted, including watches.
 The only kind of watches at the time in 1968 were mechanical.
 Seiko released the first quartz movement in 1969.

 The Olongapo Metal Bracelet